BDI & NBU Whole Apiary Shook Swarm for EFB: two year trial scheme 2021 & 2022

 Q. I am in a shared apiary but the other beekeeper prefers not to Shook Swarm his colonies.

 A. For disease control, all colonies on the apiary site must undergo the Shook Swarm procedure.

 Q. I am in a communal apiary with 3 beekeepers and EFB has been confirmed.
 One of the other beekeepers has 6 colonies but only has cover for 3.
 Can I claim?

 A. The claim will not be accepted, all beekeepers in the apiary must have the correct level of cover for all their colonies.

 Q. My bees are in a Branch apiary, with bees from 6 other members.
 Can we all claim?

 A. Unfortunately, not.
 For the Whole Apiary Shook Swarm Trial, the maximum number of beekeepers in a shared apiary is three.

 Q. It is the middle of August.
 The inspector is going to destroy the diseased colony, but he/she says it is too late in the year to Shook Swarm the other colonies.

 A. The other colonies will be covered.
-Register the claim with BDI and fill out the claim form with the inspector and submit it to BDI.
+Register the claim with BDI and fill out the claim form with the inspector and submit it to BDI for the destroyed colony.
 Arrange with the NBU Inspector to do the Whole Apiary Shook Swarm in the following spring.
 Complete the second claim then.

 Q. I have 2 nucs in my apiary, the inspector says they show clear, but are too small to shook swarm.